2025-09-25

 Kurutta Ichipeji ("A Page of Madness", 1926)

-Japanese experimental psycho horror film "A Page of Madness", directed by Teinosuke Kinugasa, is interesting, beautiful, and disturbing, all at once.
-Naturally, it has similarities with other productions of the time, but there's also a very distinct element to.
+Japanese experimental psycho horror film "A Page of Madness", directed by Teinosuke Kinugasa, is interesting, beautiful, and disturbing, all at the same time.
+Naturally, it has similarities with other productions of its era, but there's also a very distinct element to.
 The bizarre, stylized imagery, and the sometimes dizzying, unsettling editing is unique to Japanese cinema, and is still seen today in everything from "Tetsuo" (1989) to "Ringu" (1998) and beyond.
 "A Page Of Madness" is a groundbreaking, mesmerizing visualization of a mind falling apart at the borders between reality and imagination.

 https://www.imdb.com/title/tt0017048/